Tunbridge Wells

 Latest news!

-Following a series of leaks experienced in this area, we’ve invested £4 million to replace 3.5km of our old metal mains along Upper Grosvenor Road.
+Following a series of leaks experienced in this area, we’ve invested £4 million to replace 3.5km of our old metal mains along this road.
 Installing our new plastic pipe will provide a permanent solution and avoid future disruption from carrying out unplanned emergency repairs to our network.

-Thank you to residents, businesses, and road users for your continued patience while we carry out this essential work.
-We recognise roadworks can be frustrating, but the new plastic pipe has a lifespan of 80 years, so once this work is complete, people across Tunbridge Wells will be able to enjoy the benefits of a safe and reliable gas supply for many years to come.
+We'd like to thank Tunbridge Wells residents, businesses, and road users for your continued patience while we carry out this essential work.
+We recognise roadworks can be frustrating, but the new plastic pipe has a lifespan of 80 years, so once this work is complete, the community will be able to enjoy the benefits of a safe and reliable gas supply for many years to come.

 Roadworks in your area